Visit the Cook Islands from New Zealand!

 Snorkel with Turtles

-Aitutaki is characterised by its lagoon of 12 by 15 km wide with 14 motu (islets).
+Aitutaki is characterised by its lagoon of 12 by 15km (7 by 9 miles) wide with 14 motu (islets).
 Not only does the lagoon have dazzling turquoise waters surrounded by white sand beaches, but it is full of sea life.
 The warm clear water is perfect for snorkelling or diving.
 You may get the chance to swim with turtles.
 Nevertheless, if you don’t strike gold that day, the array of tropical fish species are still something to be impressed by.

 Get Your Passport Stamped at One Foot Island